waltervh/BornAgain-website/content/documentation/working-with-python/particle-distribution/index.md

  - Number of samples<sup>[2](#numberOfSamples)</sup>.
  - Limits<sup>[3](#limits)</sup>

-<a name="evidentMeaning">1</a>: The meaning should be evident from thename of the distribution.
+<a name="evidentMeaning">1</a>: The meaning should be evident from the name of the distribution.
 <a name="numberOfSamples">2</a>: The number of different equally spaced values to extract from the distribution.
 <a name="limits">3</a>: Limits can be set in order to avoid taking values outside a given range.
 <a name="sigmaFactor">4</a>: Sigma factor acts as a cutoff scale after which values are not taken into account.